cepdnaclk/e19-4yp-AI-Dirven-Latency-Constrained-Resource-Management-In-Kubernetes/docs/README.md

 improving the overall responsiveness of the system.
 ![Cold Start Mitigation Module](./images/coldstartmitigationmodule.png)

+### Dependency-Aware Scaling Module
+The Dependency-Aware Scaling Module is deployed at the node level as part of the Custom Controller.
+It leverages distributed tracing tools like Jaeger and OpenTelemetry to map inter-service dependencies and identify critical microservices.
+This module ensures that tightly coupled services are allocated prioritized resources,  preventing scaling actions from negatively affecting dependent services and maintaining system balance and efficiency.

 ## Experiment Setup and Implementation

 ## Results and Analysis